Israel orders more people in crowded southern Gaza to evacuate as heavy bombardment shifts there

 U.N. human rights chief Volker Türk urged an end to the war, saying civilian suffering was “too much to bear.”

+Fears of a wider conflict intensified.
+A U.S. warship and multiple commercial ships came under attack Sunday in the Red Sea, the Pentagon said.
+It did not identify where it believed the fire came from, but Yemen's Iran-backed Houthi rebels said an "important" statement was coming.

-Hopes for another temporary truce were fading.
-A weeklong cease-fire that expired Friday had facilitated the release of dozens of the around 240 Gaza-held Israeli and foreign hostages in exchange for Palestinians imprisoned by Israel.
+Hopes for another temporary truce in Gaza were fading.
+A weeklong cease-fire that expired Friday facilitated the release of dozens of the around 240 Gaza-held Israeli and foreign hostages in exchange for Palestinians imprisoned by Israel.
 But Israel has called its negotiators home.

 “We will continue the war until we achieve all its goals, and it’s impossible to achieve those goals without the ground operation,” Prime Minister Benjamin Netanyahu said Saturday evening.
 One goal is to remove Hamas from power in Gaza.